-Microfinance Ireland is mandated to take risks that commercial lenders cannot, however the balance between risk orientation and the sustainability of the business model which underpins the long-term sustainability of the borrower's business is critical.
+Microfinance Ireland is mandated to take risks that commercial lenders cannot, but the balance between risk orientation and the sustainability of the business model which underpins the long-term sustainability of the borrower's business is critical.
 As the loan book has matured, we have in-depth knowledge and experience to understand better the outcomes of our underwriting practices in such a unique loan book.
 In 2019, the underlying credit quality of the loan book, due to our underwriting practices and enhanced arrears management, had significantly improved, necessitating a reduction in our bad debt provisions.

 During 2020, to support as many businesses as possible and at the request of the Government, MFI increased its risk appetite.
 This coupled with the repayment free periods granted to borrowers and the continued impact of the pandemic led MFI to place conservative bad debt provisions against the loan book.
 It was hoped that all borrowers would recommence payments at the end of the initial repayment free period.
 However, this did not happen for many borrowers because ongoing pandemic lockdowns in 2021 meant that businesses were closed with no cashflow to commence repayments.
-MFI was proactive in contacting borrowers at the end of their repayment free periods to determine their ability to commence payments and provided additional forbearance to those who needed it.

-With many borrowers still on forbearance during 2021 our 2021 loss experience is unlikely to represent the true level of potential portfolio losses.
 As the Covid-19 threat lessened and the economy reopened we ceased extending the payment breaks we permitted during the Covid-19 business closures.
 As a result, we have seen an increase in businesses in distress throughout 2022 with a consequent impact on loan losses.
+However, overall our loan loss experience for loans advanced throughout the Covid period is much better than expected at that time and not that different to our pre Covid lending.